-We are dependent on the commercial success of HETLIOZ® and Fanapt®.
-In the U.S., HETLIOZ® competes with a generic version of HETLIOZ® and we could experience increased generic competition in the near term.
+We are dependent on the commercial success of HETLIOZ®, Fanapt® and PONVORY®.
+In the U.S., HETLIOZ® competes with generic versions of HETLIOZ® and we could experience increased generic competition in the near term.

-We are substantially dependent upon the commercial success of HETLIOZ® capsules for the treatment of Non-24-Hour Sleep-Wake Disorder (Non-24) and HETLIOZ® capsules and oral suspension (HETLIOZ LQ®) for the treatment of nighttime sleep disturbances in Smith-Magenis Syndrome (SMS) and Fanapt® oral tablets for the treatment of schizophrenia.
+We are substantially dependent upon the commercial success of HETLIOZ® capsules for the treatment of Non-24-Hour Sleep-Wake Disorder (Non-24), HETLIOZ® capsules and oral suspension (HETLIOZ LQ®) for the treatment of nighttime sleep disturbances in Smith-Magenis Syndrome (SMS), Fanapt® oral tablets for the treatment of schizophrenia and PONVORY® oral tablets for the treatment of relapsing forms of multiple sclerosis (RMS) in adults.